Akin125/alx-system_engineering-devops/0x00-shell_basics/README.md

 3-listfiles: This script list directories and files in long format
 4-listmorefiles: This script display current directory contents, including hidden files (starting with .).
 Use the long format.
 5-listfilesdigitonly: This script display current directory contents.
+6-firstdirectory: This script creates a directory named my_first_directory in the /tmp/ directory.